Plan for leveraging euro zone bailout fund takes shape

 RESTORING CONFIDENCE?

-The idea is for the operation to boost market confidence in the paper of euro zone sovereigns, turning sentiment back in its favor after nearly two years of adverse conditions.
+The idea is for the operation to boost market confidence in the paper of euro zone sovereigns, turning sentiment back in its favour after nearly two years of adverse conditions.

 "You get leverage if investors are reassured and trust the scheme.
 If, for whatever reason, investors are not convinced, you get nothing," a second euro zone official said.